 Before you walk away, take a moment to consider how you feel.
 “Notice the quality of presence that has emerged, the sense of spaciousness, wakefulness, [and] receptivity,” Brach recommends.
 “And see if you might carry that presence to whatever you are doing next.”

-Sound mediation involves paying attention to the sounds in the world around you.
+Sound mediation, also called “sound bouncing,” involves paying attention to the sounds in the world around you.
 This exercise can be done anywhere, but it’s especially soothing when you practice outdoors.
-Listening to natural sounds may help calm you, according to some studies, and nature sounds are often used as stress relievers in popular meditation apps like Calm and Headspace.
+Listening to natural sounds may help calm you, according to some research, and nature sounds are often used as stress relievers in popular meditation apps like Calm and Headspace.

 To start sound bouncing, take several deep breaths, in through your nose and out through your mouth.
 Start counting those breaths.
 Once you hit 10, shift your attention from your breath to the world around you.
 Close your eyes.
 What do you hear?